PixieParksie/UniProjects/MLP_and_DecisionTree (Recommended) /in-vehicle_coupon_recommendation.md

 Missing values and data types:

 6 features are integers (car, Bar, CoffeeHouse, CarryAway, RestarantLessThan20, and Restarant20to50).
-The rest are objects.
+The remaining ones are objects.

 <br>